-If you prefer self funding, you could compensate us for the costs of the saplings including shelters.
-We usually plant these saplings with volunteers, many whom are experienced regulars.
+Costs: If you are not a farmer, you could compensate us for the costs of the saplings including shelters and we plant them with volunteers, many whom are experienced regulars.
 The cost per sapling is £6 with a plastic tube and stake or £3.50 with a spiral and bamboo cane.
-The tube and stake version is our recommended option as it offers more support for the sapling, requires less maintenance and the tube can be re-used.
+The tube and stake version is our recommended option as it offers more support for the sapling and requires less maintenance.

-Alternatively, the IOMWT can provide the funding from the monies donated by companies if you allow the planting of saplings with inexperienced corporate volunteers or schoolchildren under oversight of two of our experienced planters.
+In some cases and subject to prior agreement, the IOMWT can provide funding from the monies donated by companies if you allow the planting of saplings with inexperienced corporate volunteers or schoolchildren under oversight of two of our experienced planters.
 The trees would likely be planted to a slightly lower standard but the survival rate would still be high.
 Relatively flat sites for an easy planting experience or sites close to Douglas are welcomed for this option.